cs1302uga/cs1302-api-app/README.rst

   3. **You are responsible for dealing with rate limits imposed by the APIs that you use.** Many APIs have a limit on the number of API calls that can be made by an app (.e.g, number of calls per second, per day, or in total).
 Please take precautions when using such APIs in your project so that we can grade it.
 There is no way for us to specify the exact number of times that we will run your app when grading it.
 If your app exceeds any rate limits while grading, then we will be unable to evaluate it.

-     **SUGGESTION:** To reduce the risk that will exceed a rate limit, you are encouraged to write code to let your app keep track of the number of API requests that it has made over different periods of time and use that information to programmatically delay subsequent calls.
+     **SUGGESTION:** To reduce the risk that you will exceed a rate limit, you are encouraged to write code to let your app keep track of the number of API requests that it has made over different periods of time and use that information to programmatically delay subsequent calls.
 For example, if your app includes a button that triggers multiple API requests, then should consider disabling the button while those requests are being made AND for some sensible extra amount of time after the completion of those requests in order to reduce the rate of request made by your app -- the exact amount of extra time will depend on the number of API requests your app makes as well as the rate limits imposed by the APIs.
-If your app needs to make more calls than it is allowed to make due to an APIs rate limit, then you may be able to introduce delays between requests to lower your app's request rate.
+If your app needs to make more calls than it is allowed to make due to an API rate limit, then you may be able to introduce delays between requests to lower your app's request rate.
 Any extra waiting or intentional delays introduced by your app to deal with rate limits must be communicated to the user (e.g., you can adjust a label to say something like "intentionally waiting to deal with rate limits" whenever your program does either of these two things).

 - Some of these API services do require you to register with them to gain access to an "API key" -- an API key is usually just a special string that is unique to you that must be incorporated into how you request the JSON response.
-For example, suppose you have an API key for the dog api stored in ``API_KEY``, then you might use the following URL when requesting the JSON for a list of breeds (see |the_dog_api_breeds|_):
+For example, suppose you have an API key for the dog API stored in ``API_KEY``, then you might use the following URL when requesting the JSON for a list of breeds (see |the_dog_api_breeds|_):